 - Regeneration refers to the process where the resin bed that is inside gets coated with hardness particles.
 After this happens, the regeneration cycle starts, and more water and salt help remove the coating making the water soft again for home use.
 You need a big enough water softener to have a quick regeneration cycle.

-Water softeners lower the GPG in hard water, which increase the lifespan of water-using appliances while making soaps and detergents more effective.
+Water softeners lower the GPG in hard water, which increases the lifespan of water-using appliances while making soaps and detergents more effective.
 There are many types and brands on the market, the most effective and efficient being the salt-based ion exchange systems.
 When considering a product for your home, keep in mind capacity, control, and pricing.
 After reading our water softener reviews, you should now be able to choose the best water softener system for your home confidently.